 Deletes the information that the SML Service holds for a list of Participant Identifiers.

-Input DeleteList: ParticipantIdentifier contains the list of Participant Identifiers for the participants which are removed from the Service Metadata Locator Service.
+Input DeleteList: ParticipantIdentifier contains the list of Participant Identifiers for the participants which are removed from the SML Service.
 The NextPageIdentifier element is absent.

 Fault: notFoundFault returned if one or more participant identifiers or the identifier of the SMP could not be found